 All models are powered by a 1.8-liter four-cylinder engine rated at 148 horsepower and 131 pound-feet of torque with a choice of 6-speed manual or 6-speed automatic transmission.
 Like other compacts, Elantra is front-wheel drive.
 Its relative light weight, less than 2,900 pounds, helps the Elantra with acceleration performance, braking performance, handling and fuel economy.

-Fuel economy is a government-rated 29 mpg City, 40 mpg Highway with either transmission.
+Fuel economy is an EPA-estimated 28/38 mpg City/Highway with either transmission.
 That's better than the Ford Focus (26/36 mpg), Chevrolet Cruze (26/36 mpg), or Honda Civic (28/36 mpg).
-Elantra's 29/40 mpg EPA rating compares favorably to the super-efficient Focus SFE (28/40), Cruze Eco (28/42), and Civic HF (29/41) models, each of which is another $4,000 MSRP.
+It compares favorably to the super-efficient Focus SFE (28/40), Cruze Eco (28/42), and Civic HF (29/41) models.
 Hyundai says its Elantra PZEV model (that's California-speak for Partial Zero Emissions Vehicle) is as clean as many hybrid electric vehicles, though power from the PZEV is slightly less.
 Hyundai claims a range of up to 500 miles.

 Inside, Elantra is roomy, especially by compact standards.
 Its interior measurements are comparable to those of a small midsize car.
 There's plenty of headroom and legroom for tall drivers.
 Once inside, the back seat is tolerable for tall passengers, making this a great car for college students, though the sedan's fastback roof doesn't offer the rear-seat headroom of a hatchback.
 All models behave the same, so choosing a model comes down to deciding which features you want.
 We think the lower-level models offer the best value.